 NIH T32 Neuro-Epidemiology Training Program

 The program provides stimulating training, in a research environment, for developing neurologists who wish to use epidemiologic methods to study diseases of the nervous system, and have as a career goal, a research or academic position.
 Since its inception, the program has trained neurologists who are now Assistant Professors, Associate Professors, Professors or career research scientists at the NIH, Columbia and other universities, and elsewhere.
-The program, which has been continuously funded for over 30 years, has capitalized upon the strengths of the Department of Neurology (College of Physicians & Surgeons), the Departments of Epidemiology and Biostatistics (Mailman School of Public Health), and the inter-disciplinary structure of the Gertrude H. Sergievsky Center, all at Columbia University Irving Medical Center.
+The program, which has been continuously funded for over 30 years, has capitalized upon the strengths of the Department of Neurology (Vagelos College of Physicians and Surgeons), the Departments of Epidemiology and Biostatistics (Mailman School of Public Health), and the inter-disciplinary structure of the Gertrude H. Sergievsky Center, all at Columbia University Irving Medical Center.
 The program combines three features:

 - graduate level courses in epidemiology and biostatistics;